rcfdtools/R.SAWB/README.md

 * Format:GRIB & NetCDF

-## Search 2: ERA5 hourly data on single levels from 1940 to present (land & seas)
+### Search 2: ERA5 hourly data on single levels from 1940 to present (land & seas)

 * Resolution: 0.25dd x 0.25dd
 * Variables: 10m u-component of wind, 10m v-component of wind, 2m temperature, Evaporation, Total precipitation

-## Search 3: ERA5 monthly averaged data on single levels from 1940 to present (land & sea)
+### Search 3: ERA5 monthly averaged data on single levels from 1940 to present (land & sea)

 * Resolution: 0.25dd x 0.25dd
 * Variables: 10m u-component of wind, 10m v-component of wind, 2m temperature, Evaporation, Total precipitation

+## System configuration for big NetCDF files over Windows 11

+1. Press the <kbd>Windows</kbd> + <kbd>R</kbd> keys on your keyboard to open the Run dialog.
+2. Type `sysdm.cpl` in the text box and press <kbd>Enter</kbd>.
+The System Properties menu will open.
+3. Navigate to the `Advanced` tab.
+You are now in the Advanced System Settings menu.
+4. Under `Performance`, clic on `Settings`.
+5. Under `Performance Options`, navigate to the `Advanced` tab.
+6. Under the `Virtual memory` section, clic on `Change`.
+7. Uncheck the box `Automatically manage paging file size for all drives`.
+8. Select the Drive C: and set a virtual memory custom size with Initial size in 5120Mb and Maximum size in 10240Mb.

+> You can also set a custom size virtual memory for the drives where your data processing is running.
+>
+> The specific virtual memory size depends on the size of your NetCDF files.

 ## References